yogi1967/MoneydancePythonScripts/index.md

 **To install/run Extensions:**
 1) Launch Moneydance
-2) Double-click the .mxt file; or drag and drop the .mxt file onto the Moneydance left side bar;
+2) Double-click the .mxt file (this may not work if you do not have .mxt extensions associated with Moneydance) ... or drag and drop the .mxt file onto the Moneydance left side bar;
+   ... or Extensions, Manage Extensions, add from file to install.

    or Menu>Extensions>add from file>choose <extension_name>.mxt file, then click open/install;
    (Note: The .mxt file must not be renamed.
 Sometimes downloading/unzipping adds a number to the end of the filename)
 3) Accept any warning(s) that the extension is unsigned (this simply means that Moneydance have not signed / verified my extension).
 Click Install Extension.